tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 	/home/rangodemo2019/.virtualenvs/rangoenv/bin/django-admin.py

 I> ### Virtual Environments on PythonAnywhere
-I> PythonAnywhere also provides instructions on how to setup virtual environments.
+I> PythonAnywhere also provides instructions on how to set up virtual environments.
 [Check out their Wiki documentation for more information](https://help.pythonanywhere.com/pages/VirtualEnvForNewerDjango).

 ### Virtual Environment Switching
 Moving between virtual environments can be done pretty easily.
 PythonAnywhere should have this covered for you.
 Below, we provide you with a quick tutorial on how to switch between virtual environments.

-At your terminal, you can launch into a existing virtual environment with the `workon` command.
+At your terminal, you can launch into an existing virtual environment with the `workon` command.
 For example, to load up the `rangoenv` environment, enter the following command.

 {lang="text",linenos=off}
 	~ $ workon rangoenv